Schossi/ActionAdventureWeb/_pages/manual/overview.md

 Contains test scenes for various features, can be useful to try out those features in isolation.
 Import while exploring AAK but should not be included in production.

+### AdventureExtras

+Contains additional examples that use assets from the other demos.
+For example scenes that demonstrate how different objects can be reused between demos.
+An explanation for these can be found [here]({% link _pages/manual/other/extras.md %}).
+Since extras are built on top of the other demos these also have to be imported and I recommend exploring them individually first.

 ### AdventureHero

 Contains the [hero]({% link _pages/demos/demoHero.md %}) demo, import if you want to start by adapting this demo.